 Day 4: Phi Phi Islands Boat Tour –

 I could have easily spent another day simply enjoying the picturesque surroundings of Koh Phi Phi from the beach.
 However, what makes it one of the best islands to visit in Thailand, is the stunning bays, and lagoons that surround it.
-Thus, taking an island boat tour is a must.
+Thus, taking a Phi Phi Islands boat tour is a must.

-There’s plenty of different companies on the island that offer such boat tours!
+There are plenty of different companies on the island that offer such boat tours!
 For the authentic Thai experience, you could even hire a traditional longboat for the day.
-Yet, I’d avoid tours which take you to places like ‘monkey beach’.
+Yet, I’d avoid tours which take you to places like ‘Monkey Beach’.
 As while I’m sure it was once a pristine paradise, it’s sadly fallen victim to overcrowding.
-I myself made the mistake of visiting and hated every minute of it!
+I made the mistake of visiting and hated every minute of it!

 In this way, monkey beach aside, my Phi Phi island boat tour was no doubt a highlight of my 1 week in Thailand.